SymbolicPathFinder/jpf-symbc/README.md

      BUILD SUCCESSFUL in 20s
      12 actionable tasks: 12 executed
 ```
+-->

 In the following, there is a summary of the main build tasks.
-If you want to have some help about what other tasks are available, check the command `./gradlew tasks --all`.
+If you want to have some help about what other tasks are available, check the command `gradle tasks --all`.

 ```
 SPF Build tasks